Connect with others who understand.

 • Normal LDH levels

-The R-ISS indicates stage 3 multiple myeloma when the person exhibits beta-2 microglobulin level of 5.5 milligrams per liter or higher, along with high-risk cancer genetics and/or high LDH levels.
+Stage 3 multiple myeloma is diagnosed when a person has a beta-2 microglobulin level of 5.5 milligrams per liter or higher, along with high-risk genetic abnormalities or high LDH levels.

-If you have any questions about your multiple myeloma stage, ask your doctor to explain what your test results mean and how your stage is measured.
+If you have any questions about your multiple myeloma stage, ask your doctor to explain your test results and how your stage is determined.
 You can also ask how your myeloma stage affects treatment options and outlook.

 Signs and Symptoms of Stage 2 Multiple Myeloma

-Sometimes, a doctor will detect signs of myeloma on blood tests and make a diagnosis before noticeable symptoms appear.
-As myeloma advances in stage, it may be more likely to lead to signs and symptoms of myeloma, including:
+Sometimes, a doctor may detect signs of myeloma through blood tests before noticeable symptoms develop.
+As myeloma progresses, especially in more advanced stages, it becomes more likely to cause symptoms, such as:

 • Bone pain